Contractor Mortgage FAQs

 Q. How long do I need to have remaining on my contract?

-A. Most lenders will require 6 weeks left to run on your contract although we can often have room for negotiation on this and often we will be able to convince your agency to help 'talk up' your prospects of a renewal/fresh contract for mortgage purposes.
+A. In most cases, lenders will require 6 weeks left to run on your current contract.
+However, there is room for negotiation and it is possible to have your current employer help 'talk up' your prospects of a renewal/fresh contract for mortgage purposes.

 Q. How long does the mortgage process take?